fperez/fperez.org-src/research/attic.rst

 gauge background known to play an important dynamical role in several aspects of QCD) should pair up in 'molecules' that would be preferentially aligned along the time axis of space-time.
-While we did find some tell-tale signs of these signatures, it was unfortunately never a strong enough signal to draw definitive conclusions on the matter; I have not followed more recent research on this topic so I don't know what the final word on this question, if there is one, is.
+While we did find some tell-tale signs of these configurations, it was unfortunately never a strong enough signal to draw definitive conclusions on the matter.
+I have not followed more recent research on this topic so I don't know what the final word on this question is, if any.

 .. figure:: fig/mayavi_snapshot_thumb.png
    :target: fig/mayavi_snapshot.png